LispCookbook/cl-cookbook/process.md

 thread waits for the joiner-thread to finish, but it immediately destroys the destroyer-thread.

-Again, it is not recommended to use bt:destroy-thread.
+Again, it is not recommended to use `bt:destroy-thread`.
 Any conceivable situation which requires this function can probably be done better with another approach.